Jan-Emmanuel De NeveAssistant Professor of Political Economy and Behavioral Science, University College London, 2011-present

 Journal of Economic Behavior & Organization. forthcoming.

-"Happiness as a Driver of Risk-Avoiding Behavior" (with Robert Goudie, Sach Mukherjee, Andrew J. Oswald, and Stephen Wu)
+"Happiness as a Driver of Risk-Avoiding Behavior: Theory and an Empirical Study of Seatbelt Wearing and Automobile Accidents" (with Robert Goudie, Sach Mukherjee, Andrew J. Oswald, and Stephen Wu)

 Political Psychology. forthcoming.